Huan Wen: Against Former Qin

 With Yin out of the picture, Huan launched a major attack against one of Later Zhao's successor states, Former Qin, in 354.
 His army defeated much of Former Qin's resistance, reaching all the way to the vicinity of Former Qin's capital Chang'an—but Huan hesitated at making one final assault against Chang'an.
 It was at this time that Huan met Wang Meng, who came to see him.
 Huan was impressed at Wang's knowledge and tactics, and he asked Wang why the people of the Qin lands were not shifting their allegiance to Jin, and Wang pointed out that the people were not sure what Huan's intentions were, given that he hesitated at crossing the Ba River (灞水), just east of Chang'an.
 As the situation stalemated, Huan began to run out of food supplies was forced to withdraw.
 He invited Wang to withdraw with him, but Wang declined, apparently believing that Huan was not the right person to follow.
-(Wang would eventually become the prime minister of the Former Qin emperor Fu Jiān a decade later.)
+(Note: Wang would eventually become the prime minister of the Former Qin emperor Fu Jiān a decade later, and contribute greatly towards Former Qin's increasing strength.)

 Against Yao Xiang

 In 356, Huan submitted a petition requesting that the capital be moved back to Luoyang—the capital until its fall in 311 to Han-Zhao - but the imperial government declined, instead ordering him to first attack Yao Xiang, who had taken many cities in the Luoyang region after rebelling against Yin Hao earlier.
 Huan advanced his troops to Luoyang and faced Yao in battle, and he eluded a trap Yao laid for him and dealt Yao a major defeat, forcing Yao to head west.
-(Yao would eventually be captured and killed by Former Qin in 357.)
+(Note: Yao would eventually be captured and killed by Former Qin in 357.)
 Huan secured the Luoyang region for Jin.
-He, in 362, reproposed the idea of moving the capital back to Luoyang, but the imperial government again declined.
+He, in 362, again proposed the idea of moving the capital back to Luoyang, but the imperial government again declined.